<img height="1" width="1" style="display: none" alt="" src="https://px.ads.linkedin.com/collect/?pid=1098858&amp;fmt=gif">

 Who needs to comply with DORA?

-If you’re part of the EU financial sector, DORA likely applies to you.
+If you’re part of the financial sector in the EU, DORA likely applies to you.
 This includes:

 HandCoins